rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin XQuery.md

 returned if the effective boolean value of the`IfExpr` condition evaluates to false.

-The `TernaryIfExpr` and `ElvisExpr` expressions are new expressions supported by BaseX 9.1.
-They are defined in proposal 2 of the EXPath syntax extensions for XPath and XQuery.
+The `TernaryIfExpr` expression is a BaseX 9.1 extension defined in proposal 2 of the EXPath syntax extensions for XPath and XQuery.

 Given the `TernaryIfExpr`: